Steven Dorsher

 dorsher@alum.mit.edu

 On names and ID: My degrees were granted under the name of Susan Dorsher, which is my legal name (associated with the credit card on this account FYI and I have sent LinkedIn ID in the form of my passport card and MN state ID).
 The majority of my publications are under Steven Dorsher (please see ORCID or ResearchGate where both names are listed) to reflect the name I have used personally and professionally since 2009.
-I am a transman/nonbinary, permanently in the middle by both choice and medical necessity.
 Please, I go by Steven.

 This is my real name and identity.
 I do not have alternate identities.
 My Guild Wars 2: WaveIn; SWTOR legacy: Dreamstar.
 FFXIV: will update when I remember.
 MIT & 90's: eirl; Legend's LARPing in 2000's: Aurbren